romeric/Fastor/README.md

 // Map to a Fastor matrix of 2x2
 TensorMap<double,2,2> tn2(c_array);

-// You can now operate on them.
+// You can now operate on these.
 This will also modify c_array tn1 += 1;
 tn2(0,1) = 5;
 ~~~